-The FDA issued draft guidance in 2016 to limit the levels of inorganic arsenic in rice used in infant cereal to address potential developmental concerns.
+The FDA issued guidance in 2020 to limit the levels of inorganic arsenic in rice used in infant cereal to address potential developmental concerns.
 At the same time, they advised pregnant women to eat a variety of grains and for infants to be given a variety of fortified infant cereals.
-The average levels in our rice over the past six years of testing continue to fall below the FDA’s draft guidance.
+The average levels in our rice over the past nine years of testing continue to fall below the FDA’s draft guidance.

-Codex, the international agency tasked with providing guidance for foods in international trade, issued its guideline for levels of arsenic in white rice in 2015, and our brown rice products continue to test at less than half this level.
-The European Food Safety Authority’s standards for levels of inorganic arsenic in rice products have been in place since January 2016, and our average level of inorganic arsenic over the past six years falls below all of those standards, including the most stringent baby cereal level of .100 parts per million.
+Codex, the international agency tasked with providing guidance for foods in international trade, issued its guideline for maximum levels of arsenic in white rice at 0.20ppm in 2015 and maximum levels of arsenic in brown rice at 0.35ppm in 2019.
+Our brown rice products continue to test at less than half this level.

 Thank you for continuing to share your thoughts and concerns with us.
 We value your feedback as it helps us to focus on the things that matter to you.
 You can always reach us with your suggestions and comments at firstname.lastname@example.org, or call (888) 215-2958.

 There is growing consensus regarding the levels of inorganic arsenic in rice, and the potential impacts on human health.
 We continue to update our Resource Library to provide more in depth information for our consumers who are interested in learning more.
 In addition, we have summarized much of the scientific information below to provide an overview for consumers, and included references to the studies for your convenience.